laxmaniron/Dreambooth_Model/Readme.md

+# Stable Diffusion Custom Dream booth Inpainting Model

 # Steps to Reproduce the results

-# 1. Install necesssary libraries mentioned in 01_Dream_Booth_Dog_model_training.ipynb and follow the notebook to train dream booth model for the specific dog.
+### 1. Install necesssary libraries mentioned in 01_Dream_Booth_Dog_model_training.ipynb and follow the notebook to train dream booth model for the specific dog.
 Note For the specific dog instance dataset, use the images curated in the dataset Dataset\Specific_Dog_Images_dataset folder for training.

 # 2. The image dataset I made for that specific dog are as shown below (just used image outpainting and background change to create a variety) :